nselby/nselby.github.io/_posts/2016-12-29-The-Snopes-Clarification.md

 I'm pretty angry.
 I answered carefully the writer's question as to whether police target black men by race with detailed analysis and links to open, available, published, and reviewed data.
 She ignored it entirely in the final story.
 And our data jibed generally with that of Lott and Moody.

+UPDATE: The post has been updated.
+Read this and I will update at the bottom.

 Here's the exchange (we spoke on the phone as well, during which I gave color, but the written quotes are what I provided):